Quantifying Broken Detailed Balance in Transcription: Calculating the entropy production rate

+The EPR can be split into two contributions, the first corresponding to the entropy change in the system, the second corresponding to the entropy flowing from the reservoir into the system (i.e., that resulting from coupling the system of interest to external forces).
+One can write this as,

+The first term on the right-hand side is simply $\mathrm{d}S(t)/\mathrm{d}t$, where $S(t)=-\sum_{\mathbf{x}}P(\mathbf{x},t)\ln(P(\mathbf{x},t))$, i.e., the derivative of the entropy change of the system.
+The second term in the sum is then the entropy change due to coupling with external reservoirs, typically known as the entropy flow---the literature commonly defines this as the negative of the entropy flow rate, since one considers work done by the system, not on the system.
+In the case where the system is in a non-equilibrium steady state, then the entropy change in the system becomes zero, i.e., $\mathrm{d}S(t)/\mathrm{d}t=0$, and the EPR becomes the negative of the entropy flow rate \cite{esposito2010three,boeger2022energetics,kirchberg2023energy},

-which returns Eq.~\eqref{eq:macEPR} once the connected states have been identified.
+Once the connected states have been identified, we arrive at Eq.~\eqref{eq:macEPR} in the main text.
 In Eq.~\eqref{eq:macEPR} there are 2 sums that need to be evaluated.
-The first is $\sum_{n=0}^\infty a_n$ which simply evaluates to $-b_1$ since $a_n = b_{n+1}-b_n$.
-One also needs to evaluate the sum $\mathcal{S} = \sum_{n=1}^\infty b_n$ which can be done using generating function defined in the main text since,
+The first is $\sum_{n=1}^\infty a_n$ which simply evaluates to $-b_1$ since $a_n = b_{n+1}-b_n$.
+One also needs to evaluate the sum $\mathcal{S} = \sum_{n=1}^\infty b_n$, where, for reference, $b_n$ is given by

-The sum $\mathcal{S}$ can then be calculated by using the generating functions from the main text.
+The sum $\mathcal{S}$ can then be calculated by using $G_0(z)$ from the main text.
 Multiplying Eq.~\eqref{eq:bdef} by $z^n$ and summing over all $n$ gives,

 Evaluating this at $z=1$, using $G_0(z)$ from the main text, can be shown to give,

 from which Eq.~\eqref{eq:entropy-prod-rate} follows.